 There are two forms of surrogacy: Full/host surrogacy and Partial/straight surrogacy.

 In this scenario, the intended parents use IVF treatment to create embryos using their own sperm and eggs.
 The embryos are then placed in the uterus of the surrogate.
 Where the treatment is a success, the intended parents are the genetic parents of the baby.
-It is also possible to use donated eggs or sperm as part of the full surrogacy process.
+It is also possible to use donated eggs or sperm.

 If you have decided that surrogacy is the right fertility treatment for you and your partner, we’ll carry out our usual fertility assessments on you both to give you a clear idea of your chances of having a successful treatment cycle.
 As your gametes will be carried by a third party we will need to screen you both, just as if you were egg or sperm donors.
 This means that you will need to have blood tests for genetic screening as well as screening for diseases.